-It turns out that there’s actually several ways in which to implement syntax highlighting in Monaco:
+It turns out that there are actually several ways to implement syntax highlighting in Monaco:

 TextMate grammars were created for the TextMate editor, but are now used by many editors and are something of a defacto standard when it comes to syntax highlighting.
 Since so many TextMate grammars exist for so many different languages, when you make a new editor it makes sense to support TextMate grammars for your syntax highlighting.
 So, in VSCode, Monaco has a module which support TextMate grammars.

 Unfortunately this support relies on a native regex library for performance reasons, and therefore the support only works in VSCode, and not when you run Monaco in a browser.